Vatican Orders Matthew Festing Not to Travel to Rome for Order of Malta Election

 The archbishop said he had “shared the decision with the Holy Father” and that he should therefore forego his trip to Rome “as an act of obedience.”

 The news is surprising as sources inside the Order say Fra’ Festing, who the Pope asked to resign in January, remains very popular within the Order and could even be re-elected.
-The Pope has said he would accept his re-election.
+The Pope has also said he would accept his re-election.

 They claim this move is therefore an attempt by some who wish to take the Order in a distinctly new direction to keep Fra’ Festing from having any influence in the upcoming election.